How Much Does a Freedom Boat Club Membership Cost?

-Many of our clubs use fuel flow meters that are initiated at check out from the dock and then reviewed in full upon return.
+Many of our clubs use fuel flow meters that are initiated at check-out from the dock, and then reviewed in full upon return.
 In all cases, you are only charged for the fuel that you use during your outing.

-Members Bill of Rights
+Our Members Bill of Rights

-We operate according to an established Members Bill of Rights which is given to all new members, and clearly communicates what you should expect as a member of Freedom Boat Club.
+We operate according to an established Members Bill of Rights, which is given to all new members, and clearly communicates what you should expect as a member of Freedom Boat Club.